Steve Bailey: Career

 Bailey began playing bass guitar at age 12 and started playing fretless bass after he ran over his fretted Stuart Spector with his car.
 He started playing double bass after hearing Stanley Clarke playing with Return to Forever.
 He has been a faculty member at Coastal Carolina University and the University of North Carolina Wilmington.
 He was also a faculty member at Hollywood's BIT for 10 years.
 He is a co-founder of Victor Wooten's Bass/Nature Camp, which helps to teach bassists of all ranges.
-Thebassvault.com is also a joint project with Bailey and Wooten.
-He is an avid tennis player and surfer.
+Thebassvault.com is also a joint project by Bailey and Wooten.

 Bailey has worked with Ernestine Anderson, Bass Extremes, David Benoit, Tab Benoit, Michel Camilo, Larry Carlton, Paquito D'Rivera, Chris Duarte, Bryan Duncan, Brandon Fields, Dave Liebman, Dizzy Gillespie, Scott Henderson, Carol Kaye, Kitaro, T Lavitz, James Moody, Mark Murphy, Willie Nelson, John Patitucci, Ray Price, Toni Price, Emily Remler, The Rippingtons, Claudio Roditi, Billy Joe Shaver, Billy Sheehan, Lynyrd Skynyrd, Mel Tormé, and Jethro Tull.

 His latest Album, CAROLINA, is a collection of 17 duets (one track of bass and another person doing what they do) featuring 17 different guests including Willie Nelson, Ian Anderson, Ron Carter, Victor Wooten, Mike Stern, Becca Stevens, Dennis Chambers and much more.

 Bailey has "authored" 3 different signature bass models.